 The good news for adjoining lot owners is that, since 2008, that statute now considers de minimis acts of possession as not adverse possession.
 De minimis acts are those stated in RPAPL § 543, such as the construction of fences, hedges, shrubbery, plantings, sheds, and non-structural walls.

-In the same example of John and Michael above, assuming that instead of a guest house that serves as an independent accessory dwelling unit, what encroached upon Michael’s property was a simple tool shed with no foundation that was simply placed on the property and that John purchased from the local home depot store and assembled.
-Michael now files a claim for quieting of title, claiming John did not acquire the disputed portion by adverse possession because what was constructed was simply a de minimis non-structural encroachment.
-In this case, the court would likely find in Michael’s favor under RPAPL § 543.
+In the same example above, assuming that instead of a guest house that serves as an independent accessory dwelling unit, what encroached upon your neighbor’s property was a simple tool shed with no foundation that was simply placed on the property that you purchased from the local home depot store and assembled.
+Your neighbor now files a claim for quieting of title, claiming you did not acquire the disputed portion by adverse possession because what was constructed was simply as a de minimis non-structural encroachment.
+In this case, the court would likely find in your neighbor’s favor under RPAPL § 543.

 If you have issues of adverse possession in New York, it is important that you immediately consult with a lawyer due to the strict statutory periods of limitation.
 Should you need assistance in the evaluation of your case, we, at the law offices of Albert Goodwin, are here for you.
 We have offices in New York, NY, Brooklyn, NY and Queens, NY.
 You can call us at 718-509-9774 or send us an email at email@example.com.